 Since you can’t change these details later, make sure you are content with the information you enter.

-Then, you build your app in Xcode.
-When it’s done, you choose the current build and you click on “Upload to App Store”.
+Then, you can build your app in Xcode.
+When it’s done, you choose the current build and you click on “Upload to App Store.”

-Now, in iTunes Connect, you pick the “App Information” page, where you can add additional metadata information about your product.
-These include:
+In iTunes Connect, go ahead and access the “App Information” page, where you can add additional metadata information about your product.
+This information includes:

 - Bundle ID (the one from Xcode)